Start page

 The upper part of the scheme corresponds to the map better, and when localizing it, the features of the Ossetian language are taken into account.
 They were noted by V.I.
 Abaev:

 its special closeness to the languages of the European area – Slavic, Baltic, Tocharian, Germanic, Italic, Celtic.
-According to a number of features – lexical, phonetic, grammatical – the Ossetian language, breaking with other Indo-Iranian languages, merges with the listed Indo-European languages (ABAYEV V.I., 1965: 3)
+According to several features – lexical, phonetic, and grammatical – the Ossetian language, breaking with other Indo-Iranian languages, merges with the listed Indo-European languages (ABAYEV V.I., 1965: 3)

 In his works, Abaev presented quite a lot of lexical correspondences between the Ossetian and Tocharian languages.
 Here are some of them: